bderancourt/traefik_and_keycloak/README.md

-# Traefik + Keycloak HTTPS Setup
+# Traefik + Keycloak HTTPS Setup with Path-Based Routing

-A complete containerized setup using Podman Compose with Traefik as reverse proxy, Keycloak as Identity Provider, and a demo Node.js application with OIDC authentication - all running with HTTPS everywhere.
+A complete containerized setup using Podman Compose with Traefik as reverse proxy, Keycloak as Identity Provider, and a demo Node.js application with OIDC authentication - all running with HTTPS everywhere and path-based routing for Azure deployment compatibility.

 ## Architecture